paultongyoo/churn-model-evaluation-platform/README.md

 ![Grafana Drift Summary Metrics](readme-assets/grafana-drift-summary-metrics.png)
 ![Grafana Metric Drift p-Values](readme-assets/grafana-metric-drift-p-values.png)

-## How to Upload Data and Evaluate the Model
+## How to Upload Data

 1. Navigate to `{REPO_DIR}` (and run `cd {REPO/HOME}code/orchestration && pipenv shell` if you haven't already)
 2. You can process the labeled Customer Churn data in one of two ways:
-   1. Manually upload files from the `{REPO_DIR}/data` folder into the S3 bucket `{PROJECT_ID}/data/input` folder
-   2. Run `make simulate-file-drops` from `{REPO_DIR}` to run the script `upload_simulation_script.py` which uploads each file in the `data` folder (except `customer_churn_0.csv`) to the S3 bucket folder to more conveniently plot and review metrics changing over time in Grafana.
+	1. Run `make simulate-file-drops` from `{REPO_DIR}` to run the script `upload_simulation_script.py` which uploads each file in the `data` folder (except `customer_churn_0.csv`) to the S3 bucket folder
+		1. Conveniently populates Prefect, EVidently, and Grafana UIs with data
+		2. Demonstrates metrics changing over time within Grafana dashboard
+	2. Manually upload files from the `{REPO_DIR}/data` folder into the S3 bucket `{PROJECT_ID}/data/input` folder

+## How to Evaluate Data Drift & Model

-3. Once you drop files into the S3 bucket `{PROJECT_ID}/data/input` folder, you can evaluate their data in two ways:
+Once your files have completed processing (as visible via Prefect UI or seeing them appear in S3 `processed` folder), you can evaluate their data in two ways:

 1. Navigate to the Evidently UI to view detailed data drift metrics and prediction scores for each file
 2. Navigate to the Grafana UI and view the precreated **"Customer Churn Model Evaluation"** dashboard to view how the drift metrics and prediction scores have behaved over time

 ## Data Drift & Prediction Score Email Alerts